Percona-Lab/mongoDB-workload-generator/README.md

-# genMongoLoad: A Workload Generator for MongoDB Clusters
+# plgm: Percona Load Generator for MongoDB Clusters

-**genMongoLoad** is a high-performance tool written in Go, designed to effortlessly generate data and simulate heavy workloads for both sharded and non-sharded MongoDB clusters.
+**plgm** is a high-performance tool written in Go, designed to effortlessly generate data and simulate heavy workloads for both sharded and non-sharded MongoDB clusters.

 It simulates real-world usage patterns by generating random data using robust BSON data types and executing standard CRUD operations (Find, Insert, Update, Delete) based on configurable ratios.